 Under-Eye Filler Vs. Botox

-Botox uses a neurotoxic protein called botulinum which is injected in small quantities into creases and wrinkles to paralyze the surrounding muscle and make your skin more even.
-It is done on the upper part of your face, like the forehead, temples around the eyes, etc. (2).
+Botox uses a neurotoxic protein called botulinum which is injected in small quantities into creases and wrinkles to paralyze the underlying muscle and make your skin more even by restricting muscle contractions that lead to wrinkles.
+It is done on the upper part of your face, like the forehead, temples around the eyes, etc, and help in wrinkle treatment (2).

 Dermal fillers, on the other hand, are used to fill in the hollow soft tissue to plump up the area and reduce fine lines or dark circles.
 These fillers are usually hyaluronic acid injections that are later naturally dissolved by the body (3).